The East Window

 The saints depicted in the main section (listed in order, top left to bottom right) are:

-(Top Row): St Laurence (with gridrion); St James (with pilgrim's staff); St Mary the Virgin ; (Christ in Glory); St John (?the Apostle?); St Mark (with winged lion, quill and bible); St Stephen (with palm, bag of stones and book);
+(Top Row): St Laurence (with gridrion); St James (with pilgrim's staff); St Mary the Virgin ; (Christ in Glory); St John (?the Apostle?); St Mark (with winged lion, quill and bible.
+The text Pax Tibi Marce can be translated as "Peace be unto you, Mark my Evangelist"); St Stephen (with palm, bag of stones and book);

 (2nd Row): St John the Baptist (with camel skin); St Andrew (with Saltire Cross); St Peter (with Keys and text "I will give you the keys..."
 Matt 16.19); (Christ in Glory); St Paul (with sword); St Mary Magdalene (with ointment jar); St Alban (with palm, coat of arms and sword);